Work-life balance – have we got it all wrong?

 Let me make a case for work.

 Work is a major part of our lives.
 It defines us.
-It provides intellectual stimulation, helps us learn, expresses ourselves, pays for our bills and helps us socialize and collaborate with other people.
-When done for thirty to forty years of our lives it becomes a habit.
-Work is essential for a fulfilling life.
-Without it, life is purposeless, uninspiring and dull.
+It provides intellectual stimulation, helps us learn, expresses ourselves, pays for our bills, and helps us socialize and collaborate with other people.

-On the other hand today we are expected to be at work 24/7.
-There are no defined working hours.
-Technological advancement means even when you are not at work physically, work can reach you.
-If you can’t get out of range you are not really away from work.
-It is very easy for your work to claim demands on your time particularly your free time.
-The demand for your time has been increasing with other technological advances such as social media.
+If you can’t get out of range, you are not really away from work.
+It is very easy for your work to claim demands on your time, particularly your free time.

 It changes the scale of our troubles.
 Although so often it seems incredibly personal that one fails to combine work harmoniously with family life or with exercise or with maintaining old friendships, the charge should not really be laid primarily against oneself.
 The fault lies with something much larger than our own individual failings (real though those are).
 It lies with where we are in history, with the nature of the economy and in the slow pace of evolution.